bebill88/GMU-ABM-RDTE/README.md

   - Sources (POM/UFR/Partner/etc.) act as simple multipliers, not explicit queues (yet).

 - Legal and contracting
-  - Legal outcomes are drawn from a regime/domain/authority-tuned distribution; â€œunfavorableâ€ halts the attempt.
+  - Legal outcomes are drawn from a regime/domain/authority-tuned distribution; "unfavorable" halts the attempt.
   - Contracting success is a simple probability influenced by regime and org type (e.g., commercial benefits in adaptive).

-- Penalties (â€œrepeat offendersâ€)
+- Penalties ("repeat offenders")
   - Failures accumulate by axes (e.g., researcher, domain, org_type) and multiply down gate probabilities.
 Optional decay.

 - Data effects